Skip to content

 chmod 600 .env

-3. Add content: Copy and paste the following template into your .env file.
+3. Add content: Copy and paste the following template into your .env file and add the keys you obtained.

 # .env file for local fragment validation